-Strikethrough is a horizontal line drawn through the center of the text, used to indicate that the text is no longer valid or the deletion of an error.
-Strikethrough formatting in Excel puts a line through the middle of cell contents, which could show tasks have been completed or to symbolize that the cell contents are no longer relevant.
+Strikethrough (a.k.a strikeout) is a horizontal line drawn through the center of the text, often used to indicate a revision or edit or the deletion of an error.
+Strikethrough formatting is represented by words with a horizontal line through their center, which could show tasks have been completed or that the text is wrong and irrelevant.

 Although Excel doesn’t provide us any direct Strikethrough option on the ribbon, you can still access the strikethrough effect by using any of the five methods described in this tutorial.